 Treat Your Tooth Infection Today!

 Don’t wait until it’s too late.
 Get in touch with our specialists and schedule a root canal in Upland today.
 If you are dealing with the signs and symptoms of a tooth infection, it is important that you see your dentist for treatment as quickly as you can.
-At Alta Dental Care, we provide the best in care and compassion.
+At My Dentist Upland, we provide the best in care and compassion.
 Reach out to our friendly representatives today and invest in a future of good oral health!